bm4cs/dots/README.md

-# dots-home
+# dots

-Most of the configuration files for programs I like to us.
+Configuration for the _daily driver_ programs I use.

-Mostly programs that optimise my computer usage workflows, as a software developer, security researcher and terminal nerd.
+These consist of programs that optimise my specific computer usage workflows as a software developer, security researcher and terminal nerd.

 My setup is quite opionated:

-* Its minimalist and elistist.
+* its minimalist and elistist
-* I don't use a desktop environment (DE).
+* use gentoo, arch and debian
-* I use a tiler (tiling window manager) called `dwm`.
+* no desktop environment (DE)
-* Suckless programs where possible.
+* uses a tiler (tiling window manager) called `dwm`
-* I use Gentoo and Arch Linux.
+* suckless programs where possible
-* Vim key bindings everywhere.
+* vim key bindings everywhere
-* neovim is my editor.
+* neovim is my editor
-* Many esoteric key bindings (thx to ErgoDox EZ).
+* esoteric key bindings (thx to ErgoDox EZ)

 ## Setup